Wow, he really jumped off the cliff.Endeavor

 - all lowercase letters: The game's title is listed this way on Kongregate.

 - All the Other Reindeer: The protagonist is treated terribly by his neighbourhood for being smaller than the others, and is even prompted by one to go jump off the cliff.
 Their attitude worsens during the 'Pawn' ending, where the protagonist unwittingly helped the Big Bad.
-Only in the 'Hero' ending do the protagonist earn their respect.
+Only in the 'Hero' ending does the protagonist earn their respect.

 - Ancestral Weapon: The main character's family sword.